rerun-io/rerun/crates/re_sdk_python/USAGE.md

         rerun.log_rect(f'camera/"{cam.id}"/detection/#{i}', detection.top_left, detection.bottom_right)
 ```

+## Timeless data
+The logging functions all have `timeless = False` parameters.
+Timeless objects belong to all timelines (existing ones, and ones not yet created) and are shown leftmost in the time panel in the viewer.
+This is useful for object that aren't part of normal data capture, but set the scene for how they are shown.
+For instance, if you are logging cars on a street, perhaps you want to always show a street mesh as part of the scenery, and for that it makes sense for that data to be timeless.

 ## Inline viewer
 If you prefer, you can open the viewer directly from Python (blocking the Python process).